 Brunswick Cabbage – Although this cabbage isn’t really an early maturing variety, it is cold hardy and keeps very well.
 Matures in 90 days.

-Copenhagen Market Cabbage – A space saving variety that matures early, produces heavy yeilds, and makes excellent sauerkraut.
+Copenhagen Market Cabbage – A space-saving variety that matures early, produces heavy yields and makes excellent sauerkraut.
 Matures in 75 days.

 Early Round Dutch Cabbage – A small head that resists bolting and matures early.
 Good for spring and fall planting, and southern gardens.
 Matures in 75 days.

-Purple Savor Cabbage – An attractive, savoyed cabbage with sweet flavor.
+Purple Savoy Cabbage – An attractive, savoy cabbage with a sweet flavor.
 Stores fairly well.
 Tolerates cold and matures in 65+ days.

-Plant in loose, well drained soil in a sunny area.
+Plant in loose, well-drained soil in a sunny area.
 Protect with a row cover if carrot rust maggots are a problem in your garden.
 Carrots are a great crop to grow for fresh eating and winter storage.
-Harvest after first frost for the sweetest flavor.
+Harvest after the first frost for the sweetest flavor.
 For fall planting, sow varieties that mature early, such as Little Finger.

 Scarlet Nantes Carrot – Bright orange, slightly tapered carrot.
 Sweet and tender, and early harvest.
 Matures in 68 days.